mallorybowes/chrome-mal-ids/README.md

 <b>Sources of the compromised list:</b>

+Oct 28, 2020<br>
+Just fyi, the extensions used in the Kimsuky / Hidden Cobra <a href=https://us-cert.cisa.gov/ncas/alerts/aa20-301a>CISA alert</a> are already listed in current extension list.

 Oct 21, 2020<br>
 Adblockers installed 300,000 times are malicious and should be removed now  https://arstechnica.com/information-technology/2020/10/popular-chromium-ad-blockers-caught-stealing-user-data-and-accessing-accounts/